mongodb/leafygreen-ui/packages/polymorphic/README.md

 # Usage

-There are two main ways to use `Polymorphic`, depending on whether the `as` prop is defined internally by your component, or passed in as an external prop.
+There are two main ways to use `Polymorphic`, depending on whether the `as` prop is defined _internally_ by your component, or passed in as an external prop.

-## Basic Polymorphic
+## Basic usage

-If the logic defining the `as` prop is defined internally within your component, use the standalone Polymorphic component.
+If the logic defining the `as` prop is defined internally within your component, use the standalone `Polymorph` component.

 ```tsx
 interface MyProps {